Risk tolerance is how much loss or ups and downs you're emotionally and financially comfortable with when you invest your money.

 |---|---|

-| Low risk tolerance | Bonds, dividend stocks, savings, REITs |
+| Low risk tolerance | Bonds, dividend stocks, savings accounts, REITs |

-| Medium risk tolerance | Balanced mix: stocks + bonds + ETFs |
+| Medium risk tolerance | Balanced mix: stocks, bonds, ETFs |

 | High risk tolerance | Growth stocks, crypto, emerging markets |